 The former president Nicolas Sarkozy recently proposed that laws forbidding the establishment of terror courts and the exile of individuals without trial must be removed.
 These laws, which derive from the era of the Dreyfus affair, provide a barrier against the persecution of ethno-religious minorities and the dangers of ethno-nationalism.
 They are a reminder that citizenship is not defined solely by a minority’s commitment to the nation in which it lives; the French nation’s treatment of its second-class citizens is a fluctuating barometer of its virtue and an indicator of the fact that citizenship also involves an element of trust.

+This is an excellent paper for which you have chosen a very specific case that you support with a wealth of pertinent evidence.
+You link a number of secondary sources skillfully with literature you have read in class on citizenship and give concepts such as laicisme and comonautarisme their due in the process.
+The issue you might have been able to shed some more light on would be the complications arising for the concept of citizenship from France’s colonial past – as opposed to Britain, France’s colonial project did envisage the idea of French citizenship for the denizens of its colonies which gives the civic citizenship claim much more rhetorical force.
+What happened to this idea at the time of de-colonization?
+How did French citizenship law reflect the changes brought about by de-colonization?

+95% A

 Bibliography